Introduction to Health Services Research : A Self-Study Course

 JAMA - Journal of the American Medical Association

 Although it is primarily a general medical journal, nevertheless, JAMA publishes some of the key (and very heavily cited) articles in health services research.
 It is worth examining each week for key articles.
 Many of the clinical articles have a direct impact on how health care and services are provided.
 Health services research articles of recent interest include

 - race, BMD, and risk of onspinal fractures

 - HIPAA and Patient Care

 This journal has had a long history; it began in 1883 under the title Journal of the American Medical Association.

-- JAMA Audio Commentary Podcasts from authors and editors
+- JAMA Multimedia Commentary from authors and editors

 - RSS Feeds for headlines and article summaries